Selling FSBO? Tally Your Closing Costs Without a Realtor

 Mandatory costs include a long list of fees and taxes from involved parties such as the local and state government and mortgage lenders.
 Additional closing costs may include any seller concessions, attorney fees, and the buyer’s agent’s commission.

-We’ll breakdown FSBO closing costs line by line to prepare you for the sticker shock.
-Our analysis includes data from nationwide studies and surveys, government revenue websites, and on the ground insight from top real estate agent, Jay Pitts, who works with 72% more single-family homes than the average Louisville, KY, agent.
+We’ll break down FSBO closing costs line by line to prepare you for the sticker shock.
+Our analysis includes data from nationwide studies and surveys, government revenue websites, and on-the-ground insight from top Louisville, KY, agent, Jay Pitts, who has more than a decade of real estate experience.

 You’re still likely on the hook for the buyer’s agent commission